Mango Red Pepper Salsa (with Peperoncini)

-Mango Salsa with Red Bell Pepper would be delicious over grilled chicken, fish, or pork and this is surprisingly low in carbs!
-Make the salsa with or without Peperoncini and cilantro, or use less mango and more red pepper if you want a version that’s even lower in carbs.
+This Mango Salsa recipe (with Red Pepper and Peperoncini) would be delicious to spoon over grilled chicken, fish, or pork!
+And you can make the mango salsa with or without Peperoncini peppers and cilantro, or use less mango and more red pepper if you want a version that’s lower in carbs.

-PIN Mango Salsa with Red Bell Pepper to try it later!
+PIN Mango Red Pepper Salsa (with Peperoncini) to try it later!

 What ingredients do you need for this recipe?